-- The recreational use of off-road motorised vehicles (including trail bikes) is a prohibited activity in the park - On an occasional basis access across areas 2 and 3 may be considered a 3.31 restricted activity at the discretion of park management and subject to the concessions process.
+- 3.30 To prohibit recreational use of off-road motorised vehicles (including trail bikes). - To provide off-road occasional access across areas 2 and 3 on an occasional basis as a restricted activity.
+Access will be at the discretion of park management and subject to the concessions process.